fmidev/radar-qpe-max/README.md

 ## License

-`sademaksit` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`maksitiirain` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.